Nested Sampling Methods: Likelihood-restricted prior sampling (LRPS)

 \section{Likelihood-restricted prior sampling (LRPS)}

 LRPS is the crux of NS.
-Empirical statements about what NS can or cannot do are at a whim of the LRPS implementation.
+Empirical statements about what NS can or cannot do are at the mercy of the LRPS implementation.
 This section tries to convey that a large diversity of solutions are possible and have been considered.

-LRPS is supposed to deliver an independent, new point sampled from the prior.
+LRPS is supposed to deliver an independent, new point sampled from the likelihood-restricted prior.
 This can be difficult to achieve perfectly.
-However, in practice, and as elaborated in \citet{Salomone2018} with theoretical arguments, good NS results can be achieved with mildly correlated points.
+However, in practice, and as elaborated in \citet{Salomone2018} with theoretical arguments, good NS results can be achieved also with mildly correlated points.

-\subsection{Local Step Algorithms (MCMC-based)}
+\subsection{Local step algorithms (MCMC-based)}

-Typically, either the recently diseased point, or a random point are chosen as the start of the random walk.
-A new point is proposed, and accepted if the new point fulfils the likelihood threshold criterion.
-This makes the random walk a purely geometric exploration.
+A new point can be sampled from the prior with MCMC \citep{Skilling2004}.
+Typically, either the recently deceased point, or a random point are chosen as the start of a random walk, or more generally, invariant move steps with respect to the constrained prior.
+A new point is proposed, and accepted if it exceeds the current likelihood threshold.
+In flat priors, this makes the random walk a purely geometric exploration.
 Such random walks are illustrated in the right panel of Figure~\ref{fig:LRPSillustration}.
+The random walk proceeds for a number of steps, after which the final point is returned to the NS sampler as a (nearly) independent sample.

-Any random walk MCMC solution to LRPS needs (1) a random walk proposal, (2) a recipe for adapting the proposal to the continuous shrinking as NS progresses and (3) the number of random walk steps until the new sample is considered uncorrelated.
+Any random walk MCMC solution to LRPS needs (1) a step proposal, (2) a recipe for adapting the proposal to the continuous shrinking as NS progresses and (3) the number of steps.
 Unfortunately, the literature often lacks these implementation details which severely limits the usefulness of numerical comparisons.